enicholson125/is-my-site-up/README.md

 # is-my-site-up

 This pings a URL and emails you if it doesn't return 200.
 It is packaged into a Terraform module that creates a Google Cloud Function that by default runs every day.
+The resources created by the module, run at the default once a day frequency, are within the Google free tier.

 ## Setup